josharrowsmith/codingtest/README.md

 - [ ] fix bug where only owner of shift can see shift
 - [X] calculate how much hours worked
 - [X] calculate shift cost
+- [ ] convert time into Decimal format
 - [ ] hide shifts ?????
 - [ ] typescript